 Directed by Alex Weil

 It would be easy to make fun of the special effects in this video since, by 2008's standard, they are pretty laughable and too cartoonish to be taken seriously.
 I wasn't so much negatively affected by that (it was 1984 for Christ's sake- the computer as we know it was just starting to take form) as I was by the fact that, overall, the video is just kinda lame.
 The same one joke keeps getting repeated over and over again (Oh, look, Ric Ocasek just popped up in her tube of lipstick!
 Now, he's in her prom photo!
 That's hilarious!) and each time we're supposed to pretend like it's a whole new gag.
 And tell me I wasn't the only one who wanted to slap the girl in this video.
 I realize that the video is hokey by nature, but her reactions (or, should I say, overreactions) were mindless and completely took me out of the song and video.
-With a chance to honor two of the most important videos of the early 80's, it's
+With a chance to honor two of the most important videos of the early 80's, it's so MTV to go with the one that probably felt outdated just a couple of years later.

 (Watch here)